vineetver/Neural-Networks-Numpy/README.md

-# Linear regression with Perceptron to classify iris
+# Linear regression with a Perceptron.

 Perceptron implementation using Numpy Python.